Summer Triangle, signpost for all seasons

 Prominent after sunset around the northern summer solstice

-Like all the stars, the stars of the Summer Triangle rise four minutes earlier every day, or two hours earlier every month.
+Like all the stars, the stars of the Summer Triangle rise four minutes earlier with each passing day.
+That also means, the stars rise two hours earlier with each passing month.
 Why is this happening?
-It’s happening because Earth is orbiting the sun, and our night sky is pointing out on an ever-changing panorama of stars.
+It’s happening because Earth is orbiting the sun, and our night sky is pointing outward toward an ever-changing panorama of stars.

 Around May 1, the Summer Triangle will climb over the eastern horizon around local midnight (1 a.m. daylight saving time).

 When middle to late June comes rolling along, you’ll see the Summer Triangle sparkling in the east at evening dusk.
 Watch for it around the time of the June solstice.
 It’s a sure sign of summer’s return to the Northern Hemisphere.